 carrier generator/signal conditioning module and only require DC Power to operate.

 The standard CMCP LVDT has a standard operating range of 1.0, 2.0 or 4.0 inches.
 The

 most common used is 0-2 inches (0-50 mm) with an output of (-7.5)-0-(+7.5) VDC and an

 accuracy of ±0.5 % full scale.
 A shorter range may be selected by using the center

 portion of the LVDT standard operating range.
 Longer ranges are available on request.

 The body of the LVDT is designed to be rigidly attached to the turbine foundation and the

-spring loaded roller tipped plunger is to press against a bracket that is attached to the
+spring loaded roller tipped plunger is to press against a bracket that is

 Front Standard or Turbine Case.

 The bracket must be designed not to interfere with turbine operation and allow the roller